developerlucaslima/lookingood-server/readme.md

     - [X] - 🧪 It should validate serviceGender as "Both".
     - [X] - 🧪 It should not be allowed to register service gender unless specified as "Male", "Female" or "Both".
     - [X] - 🧪 It should not be allowed to register service gender as blank.
-- [X] - ✨ Users must be able authenticate via email.
+- [X] - ✨ Users must be able *authenticate via email*.
     - [X] - 🧪 It should not be able to authenticate with wrong email.
     - [X] - 🧪 It should not be able to authenticate with wrong password.
-- [X] - ✨ Users must be able to book services by selecting an establishment, professional (optional), date, time, and desired service.
+- [X] - ✨ Users must be able to *book services* by selecting an establishment, professional (optional), date, time, and desired service.
     - [X] - 🧪 It should not be able to book a service with nonexistent professionalId.
     - [X] - 🧪 It should not be able to book a service with nonexistent serviceId.
     - [X] - 🧪 It should not be able to book a service with nonexistent userId.